-We are located on the scenic north shore of Rice Lake.
-Our primary location is the infamous “Camp Mud”, in the mixed hardwood forests of Hiawatha First Nation.
+Located on the scenic north shore of Rice Lake, our primary location is the infamous “Camp Mud”- a mixed hardwood forests of Hiawatha First Nation.
 Wildlife runs rampant here, with sightings of sandhill cranes, bald eagles, common bitterns, white-tailed deer, fisher, otters, muskrats and many more.
 Birdwatchers flock to this region every spring to try to catch sight of rare or endangered migratory birds.